Mordechai Gebirtig

+The Ghetto Memory Trail, the intersection of Dąbrówki and Janowa Wola streets.
+Here in 1942 the Germans murdered Abraham Neumann and Mordechai Gebirtig.

-Mordechai Gebirtig (מרדכי געבירטיג), born Mordecai Bertig (4 May 1877 – 4 June 1942), was an influential Polish Jewish poet and songwriter of the interwar period.
+Mordechai Gebirtig (Markus Bertig מרדכי געבירטיג), born Mordecai Bertig (4 May 1877 – 4 June 1942), was an influential Polish Jewish poet and songwriter of the interwar period.
 He was shot by Germans in the Kraków Ghetto, occupied Poland, during the Holocaust.
 A number of his Yiddish songs are sung to this day, including Es brent, Reyzele, Moyshele Mayn Fraynd, and Kinder Yorn.

 Life

-Mordechai Gebirtig was born in Kraków under the Austrian Partition, and lived in its Jewish working-class quarter all his life.
+Mordechai Gebirtig was born in Kraków (Galicia and Lodomeria), and he lived his entire life in his Jewish quarter, Kazimierz.
 He served for five years in the Austro-Hungarian army.
 Gebirtig became a renowned folk artist in Yiddish literature and song while in Kraków.
 He was self-taught in music, played the shepherd's pipe, and tapped out tunes on the piano with one finger.
 He earned his livelihood as a furniture worker; while music and theatre were his avocations.
 His life ended in the Nazi shooting action carried out in the Kraków Ghetto on the infamous "Bloody Thursday" of June 4, 1942, along with the famed painter Abraham Neumann.

 Gebirtig belonged to the Jewish Social Democratic Party, a political party in Galicia which merged into the Jewish Labour Bund after World War I. The Bund was a Yiddishist proletarian socialist party, which called for Jewish cultural autonomy in a democratic Second Republic.